liu-jie/Daydream/README.md

 # Daydream
-Simple application for Time Daydream
+A simple application of daydream